sebastienjouhans/processing-arduino-cube-interface/README.md

 This project was used at the IXDA 2014

-This is where the slide for the presentation are: http://www.slideshare.net/sebastienjouhans/getting-real-with-connected-devices-presentation
+This is where the slides for the presentation are: http://www.slideshare.net/sebastienjouhans/getting-real-with-connected-devices-presentation

 You can find the Tumblr page dedicated to the event here: http://rgaixda14.tumblr.com/